bitwes/Gut/documentation/docs/Stubbing.md

 # Stubbing

 The `stub` function allows you to define behavior for methods of a Doubled instance.
-Stubs can be layered to address general and specific situations.
+Stubs can be layered to address general and specific circumstances.
 You can use `stub` to
 * Force a method to do nothing and return a specific value.
 * Call `super`'s version of the method, allowing the double to retain original functionality.
+* Call a `Callable` of your choosing (aka Monkey Patching).
 * Force the method to take no action (useful when using Partial Doubles).
-* Do any of the above only when passed specific values.

 You can also use `stub` to change the signature of a method by
 * Set default parameter values.
 All doubles default all parameters on all methods to `null` because GUT can't do anything else yet.
 If your method has default values, and it has been stubbed to `call_super`, you may need to specify these values.
 See `param_defaults` below.